-Pastel Pyropes have the lowest refractive index range of all gem Garnets except Hydrogrossular Garnet.
-This is possibly due in part to mixing with Hydrogrossular, something Pastels share in common with other Garnets that have Pyrope-Spessartine content.
-Pastel graph points occupy a unique section of the Pyralspite ternary near the pure end-member, indicating that the chemical composition of Pastels is distinct from other Garnet varieties.
+Pastel Pyropes have the lowest refractive index range of all transparent gem Garnets.
+Only translucent Hydrogrossular Garnet has a lower R.I. range.
+This is possibly due in part to mixing between Pastel Pyrope and Hydrogrossular, something Pastels share in common with other Garnets that have Pyrope-Spessartine content.
+Pastel graph points occupy a unique section of the Pyralspite ternary near the pure end member, indicating that the chemical composition of Pastels is distinct from other Garnet varieties.
 This study suggests that Pastel Pyrope merits classification as a separate variety of Pyrope.
 Below is a graph of 38 Pastel Pyrope gems.

 Brownish Red Pastel Pyropes from Africa